kmlprtsng/MvcGenericProjectTemplate/readme.md

 ## Getting Started
 - Clone the project
 - Right click on the Project.Web and set that as your default project.
+- In the project seed a user is created by default with Logins: admin@yoursite.com\password!.

 ## Bower Settings
 The following two libraries have been installed